 The celebration meal proved to be just that.
 Presentations and speeches complete we headed into Beijing for a last night to remember, joyous in our accomplishments, beaming smiles on our faces… firm friends made for life.

-Cath is Head of Community Fundraising at Alder Hey Children's Charity and trekked the Great Wall of China with 17 remarkable fundraisers.
+Cath is Head of Community Fundraising at Alder Hey Children's Charity and trekked the Great Wall of China with 17 remarkable fundraisers and photographer.